Subspace tracking for independent phase noise source separation in frequency combs: Introduction

+We demonstrate the effectiveness of our method by performing phase noise characterization of and electro-optic comb and a frequency modulated (FM) mode-locked quantum dot semiconductor laser-based comb.
+Our results show that we can successfully identify and accurately measure independent sources of phase noise that contribute to the overall phase noise performance.
 The paper is organized as follows: In Section \ref{sec:theory}, we present the theoretical framework for subspace tracking aimed at identifying and separating phase noise sources.
 In Section \ref{sec:num_results}, we present detailed numerical simulations for multi-heterodyne coherent detection employing subspace tracking, demonstrating accurate phase noise source identification and estimation.
 In Section \ref{sec:exp_results}, we demonstrate experimental results using multi-heterodyne detection in combination with subspace tracking for phase noise source identification and measurement of electro-optic comb and FM mode-locked laser.
 Finally, in Section \ref{sec:conc}, we summarize the main findings and discuss the impact of our results.